minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary (HONEST ASSESSMENT)

 **THIS ITERATION WORK** (Verified by Code Inspection):
-- ✅ **Code bug fix applied** (this iteration):
-  - **FIXED: Soft clipping normalization bug** (`src/infer.py` line 1389) - Fixed calculation when values are very similar.
-Changed from `order / max(1, total_count - 1)` to `order / (total_count - 1)` to properly distribute values evenly from 0.0 to 1.0.
-This prevents uneven distribution that could cause clustering in extreme predictions.
-- ✅ **Code improvements applied** (dfm-python package, from previous iterations):
-  - **ADDED: Condition number trend tracking** (`dfm-python/src/dfm_python/models/dfm.py` lines 391-392, 453-471) - Tracks sum_EZZ condition numbers over EM iterations for diagnostic purposes
-  - **ADDED: Parameter stability checks** (`dfm-python/src/dfm_python/models/dfm.py` lines 473-489) - Tracks A/C matrix norm changes over iterations to detect stuck or unstable training
-  - **ADDED: Enhanced factor state validation** (`dfm-python/src/dfm_python/models/dfm.py` lines 859-871) - Warns if factor state has low variation (std < 1e-6) or extreme norm (> 100)
-  - **ADDED: Diagnostic output** in EM progress logs (lines 562-565) - Includes condition numbers and parameter changes in iteration logs
-  - **ADDED: Diagnostic summary** at end of EM training (lines 602-624) - Logs condition number trends and parameter stability statistics
-- ✅ **Code fixes applied** (from previous iterations, verified in code):
+- ✅ **Code fixes applied** (this iteration, verified in code):
-  - **FIXED: Train statistics bug** (`src/infer.py` line 943) - Changed from daily `full_data` to monthly `full_data_monthly` for calculating `train_std` and `train_mean`
-  - **FIXED: Soft clipping logic** (`src/infer.py` lines 1367-1436) - Improved to preserve variation in extreme values using order of appearance
-  - **FIXED: train_mean calculation inefficiency** (`src/infer.py` lines 945-946, 1347) - Moved calculation outside loop
+  - **FIXED: CUDA tensor conversion errors** - Fixed in `src/models/models_utils.py`, `src/evaluation/evaluation_forecaster.py`, `src/evaluation/evaluation_metrics.py`
+    - All tensor conversions now use `.cpu().numpy()` pattern to move CUDA tensors to CPU before numpy conversion
+    - Impact: Fixes "can't convert cuda:0 device type tensor to numpy" errors that caused all DFM/DDFM backtest results to fail
+    - Status: ✅ **FIXED IN CODE** - All backtest JSON files currently show "failed" status with CUDA errors, but code is fixed.
+Experiments need re-run.
+  - **IMPLEMENTED: DDFM improvements for KOEQUIPTE** (`src/train.py` lines 363-397):
+    - Deeper encoder architecture `[64, 32, 16]` automatically used for KOEQUIPTE (instead of default `[16, 4]`)
+    - Increased epochs to 150 for KOEQUIPTE with deeper encoder (from default 100)
+    - Rationale: KOEQUIPTE shows identical performance to DFM (sMAE=1.14), suggesting encoder may be too small
+    - Status: ✅ **IMPLEMENTED IN CODE** - Needs experiments re-run to test if performance improves
+  - **IMPLEMENTED: Huber loss support** (`dfm-python/src/dfm_python/models/ddfm.py`, `src/models/models_forecasters.py`):
+    - Added `loss_function` parameter: 'mse' (default) or 'huber'
+    - Added `huber_delta` parameter (default 1.0) for Huber loss transition point
+    - Can be configured via model_params in training config
+    - Status: ✅ **IMPLEMENTED IN CODE** - Needs experiments to test robustness to outliers
+- ✅ **Report updates** (this iteration, according to ISSUES.md):
+  - Fixed ARIMA inconsistencies: Removed incorrect performance analysis from 7_issues.tex since ARIMA has no valid results (n_valid=0)
+  - Updated plot captions: Modified 3_results_forecasting.tex to reflect that ARIMA is excluded from plots
-- ✅ **Documentation updates**: Updated STATUS.md and ISSUES.md to reflect actual state and bug fix
+  - Corrected result completeness statistics: Updated 7_issues.tex and 6_discussion.tex to accurately reflect ARIMA's status
+  - Status: ✅ **UPDATED** - Report accurately reflects current experimental state
-- ❌ **NOT done**: No experiments re-run (requires training first), no tables/plots regenerated, no report sections updated
+- ❌ **NOT done**: No experiments re-run (checkpoint/ is empty - training required first), no tables/plots regenerated, no new experiments to test DDFM improvements

 **CURRENT STATE** (ACTUAL - Verified by Inspection):
 - ❌ **Training**: checkpoint/ is EMPTY - No model.pkl files exist. **CRITICAL**: Models are NOT trained.
 Step 1 must run `bash agent_execute.sh train` first.
 - ✅ **Forecasting**: aggregated_results.csv exists (265 lines: header + 264 data rows).
-Extreme VAR values filtered on load.
-- ⚠️ **Nowcasting**: 12 JSON files exist, but KOIPALL.G DFM shows repetitive predictions (11 unique values, clustered).
-Results from old code before fixes were applied.

-**CRITICAL ISSUE**: KOIPALL.G DFM repetitive predictions - Code fix applied but NOT verified.
-Need to re-run backtest after training.
+ARIMA has n_valid=0 for all targets/horizons.
+VAR/DFM/DDFM have results.
+- ⚠️ **Nowcasting**: 12 JSON files exist in outputs/backtest/, but ALL show "failed" status with CUDA tensor conversion errors.
+Code is fixed, but experiments need re-run after training.

+**CRITICAL ISSUES**:
+1. **Models NOT trained** - checkpoint/ is empty, blocking all experiments
+2. **Backtest results all failed** - All 6 DFM/DDFM backtest JSON files show "failed" with CUDA errors.
+Code is fixed, but needs re-run after training.

-**NEXT ITERATION**: Step 1 must run `bash agent_execute.sh train` first (checkpoint/ is empty), then `bash agent_execute.sh backtest` to verify soft clipping fix works.
+**NEXT ITERATION**: Step 1 must run `bash agent_execute.sh train` first (checkpoint/ is empty), then `bash agent_execute.sh backtest` to verify CUDA fix works and test DDFM improvements.

 ---

 ## Work Done This Iteration (HONEST ASSESSMENT)

-**CODE IMPROVEMENTS MADE** (This Iteration - Verified in Code):
+**CODE FIXES APPLIED** (This Iteration - Verified in Code):
-- **✅ ADDED: dfm-python diagnostic enhancements** (`dfm-python/src/dfm_python/models/dfm.py`):
-  - Condition number trend tracking (lines 391-392, 453-471): Tracks sum_EZZ condition numbers over EM iterations
-  - Parameter stability checks (lines 473-489): Tracks A/C matrix norm changes to detect stuck/unstable training
-  - Enhanced factor state validation (lines 859-871): Warns if factor state has low variation (std < 1e-6) or extreme norm (> 100)
-  - Diagnostic output in EM progress logs (lines 562-565): Includes condition numbers and parameter changes
-  - Diagnostic summary at end of training (lines 602-624): Logs condition number trends and parameter stability statistics
+- **✅ FIXED: CUDA tensor conversion errors** - Fixed in multiple files:
+  - `src/models/models_utils.py` (lines 99, 144): Added `.cpu().numpy()` for tensor conversions
+  - `src/evaluation/evaluation_forecaster.py` (line 489): Added `.cpu().numpy()` for prediction values
+  - `src/evaluation/evaluation_metrics.py` (line 42): Added `.cpu().numpy()` for metric calculations
+  - Impact: Fixes "can't convert cuda:0 device type tensor to numpy" errors that caused all DFM/DDFM backtest results to fail
-  - Status: ✅ **VERIFIED IN CODE** - Improvements are present in dfm-python package
+  - Status: ✅ **FIXED IN CODE** - All 6 DFM/DDFM backtest JSON files currently show "failed" status, but code is fixed.
+Experiments need re-run after training.

-**CODE FIXES APPLIED** (From Previous Iterations - Verified in Code):
+**CODE IMPROVEMENTS APPLIED** (This Iteration - Verified in Code):
-- **✅ FIXED: Train statistics bug** (`src/infer.py` line 943): Changed from daily `full_data` to monthly `full_data_monthly` for calculating `train_std` and `train_mean`
-- **✅ FIXED: Soft clipping logic** (`src/infer.py` lines 1367-1436): Improved to preserve variation in extreme values using order of appearance when values are very similar
-- **✅ FIXED: train_mean calculation inefficiency** (`src/infer.py` lines 945-946, 1347): Moved calculation outside loop
+- **✅ IMPLEMENTED: DDFM deeper encoder for KOEQUIPTE** (`src/train.py` lines 363-397):
+  - Automatically uses deeper encoder `[64, 32, 16]` for KOEQUIPTE (instead of default `[16, 4]`)
+  - Increased epochs to 150 for KOEQUIPTE with deeper encoder (from default 100)
+  - Rationale: KOEQUIPTE shows identical performance to DFM (sMAE=1.14), suggesting encoder may be too small to capture useful nonlinear features
+  - Status: ✅ **IMPLEMENTED IN CODE** - Needs experiments re-run to test if performance improves
+- **✅ IMPLEMENTED: Huber loss support** (`dfm-python/src/dfm_python/models/ddfm.py`, `src/models/models_forecasters.py`):
+  - Added `loss_function` parameter: 'mse' (default) or 'huber'
+  - Added `huber_delta` parameter (default 1.0) for Huber loss transition point
+  - Can be configured via model_params in training config: `loss_function: 'huber'`
+  - Rationale: Huber loss is more robust to outliers than MSE, which may help with volatile series
-- Status: ✅ **VERIFIED IN CODE** - Fixes are present in src/infer.py
+  - Status: ✅ **IMPLEMENTED IN CODE** - Needs experiments to test robustness to outliers
-- ⚠️ **NOT VERIFIED BY EXPERIMENTS**: Code fixes applied but NOT verified by re-running experiments (requires training first)

-**DOCUMENTATION UPDATES** (This Iteration):
+**REPORT UPDATES** (This Iteration - According to ISSUES.md):
-- Updated STATUS.md with honest assessment of work done this iteration
+- Fixed ARIMA inconsistencies: Removed incorrect performance analysis from 7_issues.tex since ARIMA has no valid results (n_valid=0)
+- Updated plot captions: Modified 3_results_forecasting.tex to reflect that ARIMA is excluded from plots
-- Updated ISSUES.md to reflect current state and remove old addressed issues
+- Corrected result completeness statistics: Updated 7_issues.tex and 6_discussion.tex to accurately reflect ARIMA's status
+- Status: ✅ **UPDATED** - Report accurately reflects current experimental state

 **INSPECTION COMPLETED** (This Iteration):
 - ✅ **Verified checkpoint/ is EMPTY**: No model.pkl files exist.
 Training has NOT been run.
+- ✅ **Verified CUDA fixes in code**: All tensor conversions use `.cpu().numpy()` pattern (verified in 3 files)
-- ✅ **Verified code improvements in dfm-python**: Condition number tracking, parameter stability checks, and factor state validation are present in code
+- ✅ **Verified DDFM improvements in code**: Deeper encoder for KOEQUIPTE and Huber loss support are present
-- ✅ **Verified code fixes in src/infer.py**: Train statistics bug fix and soft clipping improvements are present in code
-- ✅ **Verified nowcasting results exist**: 12 JSON files exist in outputs/backtest/ (but from old code before fixes)
+- ✅ **Verified nowcasting results exist but all failed**: 12 JSON files exist in outputs/backtest/, but all DFM/DDFM show "failed" with CUDA errors
-- ✅ **Verified forecasting results exist**: aggregated_results.csv exists (265 lines)
+- ✅ **Verified forecasting results exist**: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all

 **WHAT WAS NOT DONE THIS ITERATION**:
-- ❌ **No experiments were re-run** - Code fixes were applied but NOT verified by re-running experiments
+- ❌ **No experiments were re-run** - Code fixes and improvements were applied but NOT verified by re-running experiments
   - **CRITICAL**: checkpoint/ is EMPTY - training must be run first before any experiments can run
-  - **CRITICAL**: KOIPALL.G DFM still shows repetitive predictions in `outputs/backtest/KOIPALL.G_dfm_backtest.json` (from old code)
+  - **CRITICAL**: All DFM/DDFM backtest results show "failed" status with CUDA errors (code is fixed, but needs re-run)
   - **ACTION REQUIRED**: Step 1 must run `bash agent_execute.sh train` first, then `bash agent_execute.sh backtest` to verify fixes
-- ❌ **No tables/plots regenerated** - Existing tables/plots still reflect old results with repetitive predictions
+- ❌ **No tables/plots regenerated** - Existing tables/plots still reflect old results (backtest results all failed)
-- ❌ **No report sections updated** - Report was not modified this iteration
+- ❌ **No new experiments to test DDFM improvements** - Deeper encoder and Huber loss need testing after training

 **HONEST STATUS**:
-- **✅ CODE IMPROVEMENTS APPLIED** (verified in code, but NOT verified by experiments):
+- **✅ CODE FIXES AND IMPROVEMENTS APPLIED** (verified in code, but NOT verified by experiments):
-  - dfm-python: Condition number tracking, parameter stability checks, enhanced factor state validation
-  - src/infer.py: Train statistics bug fix, soft clipping improvements
+  - CUDA tensor conversion fixes: All DFM/DDFM backtest failures should be resolved
+  - DDFM improvements: Deeper encoder for KOEQUIPTE, Huber loss support
   - **CRITICAL**: These code changes have NOT been verified by re-running experiments (requires training first)
 - **⚠️ PROBLEM STILL PRESENT IN RESULTS**:
-  - KOIPALL.G DFM still shows repetitive predictions in `outputs/backtest/KOIPALL.G_dfm_backtest.json` (11 unique values, clustered)
+  - All 6 DFM/DDFM backtest JSON files show "failed" status with CUDA errors
-  - **IMPORTANT**: Results were generated with old code before fixes were applied
+  - **IMPORTANT**: Results were generated with old code before CUDA fixes were applied
-  - Code fixes may work, but need verification by re-running experiments
+  - Code fixes should work, but need verification by re-running experiments after training
 - **ACTION REQUIRED**:
   - Step 1 must run `bash agent_execute.sh train` first (checkpoint/ is empty)
-  - Then run `bash agent_execute.sh backtest` to verify if fixes work
+  - Then run `bash agent_execute.sh backtest` to verify CUDA fixes work and test DDFM improvements
   - If fixes work, regenerate tables/plots to reflect fixed results

 ---